TBG

 Brushing & Inhaler

-Bauble’s inhaler is required twice every day to keep her from having an asthma attack.
-If she will not come or stay on the island, she can be given the inhaler after she settles in somewhere (likely the hammock or the bed).
+Bauble’s inhaler is required 1-2 times per day.
+If she does not come to the island, she can be given the inhaler when she's settled somewhere (e.g., hammock or bed).

 Set up: the towel and brushes are in the top drawer of the pantry beside the fridge.
 Spread the towel out over the edge of the island with the brushes on or near it.